indexslv/vagrant_ansible/README.md

 * I assume you have already installed Required OS and Software then skip to step 2. if not then install Cenots 7 minimal and start with step 1. <br />

 **1. Project setup process:**<br />
 1.1.
-When installing centos 7 create user vagrant with administrator privilages <br />
+When installing centos 7 create user vagrant with administrator privilages.<br />
 1.2.
-After copy GitHub projec to your server and put it created directory, for exmaple "myproject" <br />
+After copy GitHub project to your server and put it in your working directory, for exmaple "myproject" <br />
 1.3.
 Then set chmod to bash script "server_setup.sh" and run the script:
 ```
 chmod 0700 server_setup.sh